Perspective | By hiring Peter Laviolette, the Capitals chose a proven winner over guesswork and hope

 “I do believe in honesty,” Laviolette said.
 “I do believe in directness.
 I can be firm, and I can be compassionate.”

-Along the way, he has learned small psychological tricks, and tailored his style to his roster.
+Along the way, he has learned small psychological tricks and tailored his style to his roster.
 With that Carolina team that won the Cup — a group with varying hockey pedigrees, Hall of Famers and castoffs alike — he had coins made up that read, “Whatever it takes.”
-During those playoffs, any Cane at any time could be asked to present his coin — or face a fine.
+During those playoffs, any Hurricane at any time could be asked to present his coin — or face a fine.

-“He has the ability to get the most out of a player, better than anybody I played for. …” Ward said.
+“He has the ability to get the most out of a player, better than anybody I played for,” Ward said.
 “He’s the coach that, if he tells you that putting a head through a wall will lead you to success — personally and from a team perspective — every single guy on the team will do it for him.”

 MacLellan needs to hope that applies to Kuznetsov and Ovechkin, Backstrom and Oshie, John Carlson and Dmitry Orlov.
 Two years ago, this team put its head through a wall — if not for Trotz, then for each other.
-Laviolette was hired to get them to do exactly that once again.
+Laviolette was hired to get it to do exactly that again.

 Read more on the NHL: